FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 and highest values.

 In the same test run, we also measured the performance of read-only (@ro) operations.
-For this particular test case, we utilized 20 clients and 1000 transactions per client.
-To distribute the requests among the @ro replicas of the database, we employed a NodePort service for load balancing.
+For this particular test case, we utilize 20 clients and 1000 transactions per client.
+To distribute the requests among the @ro replicas of the database, we employ a NodePort service for load balancing.
 Naturally, the
-@tps values for the @ro tests were higher compared to the @rw tests, as the @ro tests do not involve any disk transactions.
-We observed that the @ro tests were approximately an order of magnitude faster than the @rw tests.
+@tps values for the @ro tests are higher compared to the @rw tests, as the @ro tests do not involve any disk transactions.
+We observe, that the @ro tests are approximately an order of magnitude faster than the @rw tests.
 This discrepancy is expected, given the nature of the workload and the increased number of clients and servers.